-The sustainability analysis aims to identify the relevant residual environmental and social risks originating from companies' activities and practices and assesses the quality of the company's measures to mitigate these risks (the "DNSH test").
+The sustainable impact assessment aims to identify the relevant residual environmental and social risks originating from companies' activities and practices and assesses the quality of the companies' measures to mitigate these risks (the "DNSH test").
 Such analysis considers notably the degree of exposure of the investee company to certain sectors or activities that may be considered to be damaging for the environment and/or the society and exposure to relevant environmental or social controversies.

-As a result of this qualitative analysis, Mirova issues a binding opinion based on which companies whose economic activities or practices are deemed to have a significant negative impact on the achievement of one or more of the UN SDGs are systematically excluded from the investment universe regardless of their otherwise positive contribution.
+As a result of this qualitative analysis, Mirova issues a binding sustainability impact opinion.
+Companies whose economic activities or practices are deemed to have a significant negative impact on the achievement of one or more of the UN SDGs are systematically excluded from the investment universe regardless of their otherwise positive contribution.